ottokafka/flutter_redux_easy/README.md

 Start the emulator for android or iOS and you're ready to rock.

 <br>

 ## YouTube & Medium article

+Here is a YouTube video and medium article to help you understand his code

 <footer >
   <p><br>